CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 23. Ikes Sandwiches

 So we were walking around the Ala Moana Mall the other day and got hungry.
-In the food court near Macy’s, we found a lot of options, but nothing really stuck out.
-Then we came across Ike’s, who apparently has Love and Sandwiches.
+In the food court near Macy’s, we found a lot of options, but nothing stuck out.
+Then we came across Ike’s, who has Love and Sandwiches.
 The menu looks great with all kinds of options for all types of stomachs.
 Highly reckoned to get a sandwich from this place.
-It is a chain but totally worth it.
+It is a chain but worth it.

 24. Kahuku Superette

 With everyone so in love with Poke these days, we couldn’t leave this one out.
 Alex lived right across the street from this spot back in ’06.
 Almost every afternoon, he would go into the convenient store, walk to the back, and get a Poke Bowl to go.
 With only two options, you know they have perfected the art of the Poke Bowl.
-In fact, they are one of the first Poke Bowl stops in Hawaii.
+They are one of the first Poke Bowl stops in Hawaii.
 If you have to see wind farms on the North Shore, then you are close enough to make the stop.

 25. Kalapawi Market